thoas/bokchoy/docs/a-tour-of-bokchoy.md

 exit status 2
 ```

-The engine has to known which middleware to use:
+The engine has to know which middleware to use:

 ```go
 // ...